 - Ultra Slash: Ultraman fires a saw-shaped Specium-energy ring (a Cutting Halo) from his hand.
 This Halo can slice his opponent in half.
-The Cutting Halo does have drawbacks, however; a Baltan alien was able to deflect a Halo with his barrier, Gubira was lucky enough to catch a second Halo on his nose rather than be sliced by it, and Keelar was just as lucky to catch a third Halo with his tail.
-Alien Mephilas destroyed a fourth Halo with his Bare Hand Beam, and a fifth Halo shattered after striking Zetton's barrier.
+The Cutting Halo is Ultraman's secondary monster-killing weapon, however, it doesn't work every time, a Baltan alien was able to deflect a ring with his barrier, Gubira was lucky enough to catch a ring on his nose rather than be sliced by it, and Keelar was just as lucky to catch a ring with his tail.
+Alien Mephilas destroyed a ring with his Bare Hand Beam, and a ring shattered after striking Zetton's barrier.

-- Electrical Immunity: Ultraman is shown to immune to electrical or lightning attacks.
+- Electrical Immunity: Ultraman is shown to be immune to electrical or lightning attacks.
 Not all Ultra-Crusaders have this immunity.

 - Ultra Attack Beam: By focusing energy from his left hand into a spiral energy beam around his right arm, then directing the energy at a target creature, Ultraman can induce a temporal stasis, in effect paralyzing the target.
 This is a rare power, Ultraman only used it once.

 - High Spin: Ultraman can counter temporal/spatial attacks or can damage opponents by spinning rapidly in an upright position.
 The attack is remote and does not involve beams, but it can rip space on a local level, cause remote explosions, or create immobilizing rings of force.

 - Ultra Psychokinesis: Ultraman is shown to possess telekinetic abilities.

 - Flight: Ultraman can propel himself in a controlled manner through the air.
 Apparently, it takes little energy to do this, as he almost always is able to launch at the conclusion of a fight and get out of sight to change back into his human host.
 When Ultraman flies to space, he can turn himself into a light ball and warp space to travel beyond light speed.